 Stephen: It’s definitely something that has developed over time.
 If you had asked me 20 years ago what I thought of modular, my answer may have been very different!
 The statistics which we all read about the traditional construction skills shortages are frightening and these need to be addressed, I think sense has finally prevailed, the modular/offsite production method is something that needs to be taken seriously by the wider sector.
 We need to build more homes to be able to tackle the deficit, this can’t be done by traditional builds alone.
 Modular build is the answer in my book, we’re always quick to find fault, rather than to embrace what will be a solution to our housing problem.
 The speed of delivery, cost reduction, energy efficiency are all key drivers to solving the housing crisis.

-To be the “New Generation” housing provider it is going to take someone to raise their head above that parapet – Live Verde is that someone!
+To be the “new generation” housing provider it is going to take someone to raise their head above that parapet – Live Verde is that someone!

-Mark: You are already rallying around the various local authorities throughout the country, building the fledgling Live Verde brand.
+Mark: You are already rallying around the various local authorities throughout the country, building the fledgeling Live Verde brand.
 What feedback have you had from the market and what do you perceive to be the key drivers in wanting to use you?

 Stephen: First impressions from the sector have been overwhelmingly positive, ever since we announced our joint venture back in December 2016.
-I am under no illusion that this is where the hard work starts and if we are going to tackle the much maligned 1 million homes deficit in the UK, actions are going to have to speak louder than words.
+I am under no illusion that this is where the hard work starts and if we are going to tackle the much-maligned 1 million homes deficit in the UK, actions are going to have to speak louder than words.

-All of the Local Authorities we are in discussions with share my views on modular homes and see the huge benefits the manufacturing process will bring to the housing sector.
+All of the local authorities we are in discussions with share my views on modular homes and see the huge benefits the manufacturing process will bring to the housing sector.
 Building homes are the only way to solve the issues, the differing factor is doing it at scale – building whole developments not just a handful of homes.
 Modular allows us to do this, quicker and more efficiently than traditionally built homes.

 Mark: Clearly you are looking to take this concept nationally from acquiring land, through design, manufacturing, installation and maintenance.
 With carbon footprint rightly such an ongoing hot topic, how will Live Verde’s manufacturing and supply chain help reduce this?